Nick0317Sun/SAM-CropSampleGeneration/README.md

 `python main.py --optimalImage ./images/20190919.tif --patch_x 200 --patch_y 200`

-If you want to fully automate the process, you can not to use the parameter _--optimalImage_.
+If you want to fully automate the process, you can choose not to use the parameter _--optimalImage_.
 The code can automatically select the optimal image by our standard from the time series.

 ## Results
 ##### All results would be seen in the _experiments_ folder